 Trying to keep cool in very hot weather puts a massive strain on the body.
 It doesn’t take long for us to run out of physical energy and resources.
 When this happens, we become vulnerable to dehydration, heat cramps, heat exhaustion and eventually heat stroke.

 - Muscle cramps

-The good news is that people can recover quickly from heat exhaustion if they take the right treatment steps.
+The good news is that people can recover from heat exhaustion quickly with the right treatment.

-If you’re worried about someone who may not be able to get indoors, is confused, weak or falling asleep in the heat, call 911.
+If you’re worried about someone who may not have access to an indoor space, or is confused, weak or throwing up in the heat, call 911.

 - Poor balance

 - Loss of consciousness

 Heat stroke is a medical emergency because it can cause permanent damage to the body.
 If you notice someone displaying symptoms of heat stroke, call 911 right away.